 Supplement Your Skin With Serums

-When you are seeking hydrating treatments for your face, you should consider a specialized facial offered at Adam & Eve Medical Aesthetics called the HydraFacial.
+When you are seeking hydrating treatments for your face, you should consider a specialized facial offered at Adam & Eve Medical Aesthetics called the HydraFacial Treatment.
 This four-step procedure cleanses, exfoliates, extracts and hydrates while addressing skin concerns such as:

 • Fine lines and wrinkles